-As of March 31, 2018, we had unrestricted cash and unused borrowing capacity under our 2017 Revolver (subject to the conditions set forth in the applicable loan agreement) of \$373.2 million.
+As of June 30, 2018, we had \$35.8 million of unrestricted cash and the ability to borrow an additional \$85.9 million on our 2017 Revolver (subject to the conditions set forth in the applicable loan agreement) without pledging any additional assets to the facility.
+We refer to this \$121.7 million of unrestricted cash and additional borrowing capacity as our "equity" liquidity which can be used for general corporate purposes or leveraged (2:1 in the case of our 2017 Revolver) to acquire new Ground Lease assets.
 Our primary sources of cash to date have been proceeds of \$205.0 million from our initial public offering, proceeds of \$45.0 million from our private placement to iStar, proceeds of \$113.0 million from our initial capitalization by iStar and two institutional investors and borrowings from our other debt facilities.
-Our primary uses of cash to date have been the \$113.0 million acquisition of the Initial Portfolio from iStar (which was subject to the 2017 Secured Financing, as defined below), the acquisition/origination of six Ground Leases for an aggregate purchase price of approximately \$246.8 million and repayments on our debt facilities.
+Our primary uses of cash to date have been the \$113.0 million acquisition of the Initial Portfolio from iStar (which was subject to the 2017 Secured Financing, as defined below), the acquisition/origination of 10 Ground Leases for an aggregate purchase price of approximately \$290.4 million, repayments on our debt facilities and distributions to our stockholders.